antfu/antfu.me/pages/giving-talks.md

 - I am currently only doing **in-person** talks.
 - I would expect my travel and accommodation to be covered.
-- I am holding a Chinese passport with Schengen visa.
-Which means for conferences outside of Schengen area (US, UK, etc.) I would need some assistance on the business visa application.
+- For conferences outside of Schengen area, China, Singapore and Japan, I would need some assistance on the business visa application.

 You can reach me out at [talks@antfu.me](mailto:talks@antfu.me).
 Looking forward to it!